Chicago’s labor reform movements

 The resistance to public housing in the post-Wood era led to the perpetuation, indeed the perfection of Chicago’s de facto residential apartheid.
 This time the instrument was not covenants but federal money.
 More than 98 per cent of the apartments built in thirty-three CHA projects approved between 1950 and the mid-1960s were located in all-black neighborhoods, and in time virtually every person living in those apartments was black too.

-In 1959 fifteen high-rise apartment buildings were added along West Division Street to the William Green Homes, the fairly successful rowhouse project housing that had gone up 17 years earlier.
-A few years later the CHA crammed another eight 15 and 16 story buildings on the site named, with unintended irony, after Chicago’s Frances Cabrini, an Italian American nun who had devoted herself to the poor of that neighborhood.
+In 1959, fifteen high-rise apartment buildings were added along West Division Street to the William Green Homes, the fairly successful rowhouse project housing that had gone up 17 years earlier on the cleared site of Little Hell.
+A few years later the CHA crammed another eight 15- and 16-story buildings on the site named, with unintended irony, after Chicago’s Frances Cabrini, an Italian American nun who had devoted herself to the poor of that neighborhood.
 The result was Cabrini-Green.
 The once-integrated area swung nearly all black and poor, and became a symbol around the country for gang-activity, violence, and drug-use.